nanomq/nanomq/docs/en_US/rule/web-hook-0.18.md

     ......
 }
 ```
-**📢 Attention:** for NanoMQ 0-14 ~ 0.18 users, you also need to activate this feature with the `webhook.enable=true` configuration item.
+**📢 Attention:** for NanoMQ 0-14 ~ 0.18 users, you also need to activate this feature with the `webhook.enable = true` configuration item.
 For details, see [Configuration v0.14](../config-description/v014.md)

 Starting from NanoMQ version 0.18, the `enable` option has been removed.
 Therefore, to enable the `webhook` configuration, simply add this module to the configuration file as shown above.